 - Reducing traffic in and out at peak times to limit traffic disruption.

-We will use best practice techniques at our construction compounds and will:
+We use best practice techniques at our construction compounds and we:

 - Meet all requirements for managing noise, dust and traffic